megancoyle/coffee_check/README.md

 # coffeecheck

-Keep track of your favorite places to caffeinate with this Rails App - coffeecheck.
+Keep track of your favorite places to caffeinate with this Rails App.

 ## Overview